 Reading Regional Airport does not offer commercial flights, but they do have The Mid Atlantic Air Museum.
 Anyone old enough to remember Capital Airlines (1948-1961) or Eastern Airlines (folded in 1991, but recently started offering charter flights from Miami) will enjoy this trip down memory lane.
 In addition to former commercial aircraft, they also have aging U.S. Navy and Coast Guard planes on display.

 Penn Avenue is Reading’s version of New York City areas like Bedford Ave in Williamsburg, Brooklyn and Vernon Blvd in Long Island City, Queens.
 It’s a great walking street both during the day and in the evening.
 Unlike New York, it’s relatively easy to find parking.
-Dining options include (but are certainly not limited to) A Taste of Crepe, Vietnamese food at Van’s Café, Bistro 614 for upscale French, Go Fish for sushi and Aladdin for Mediterranean.
-There’s plenty of charming bakeries as well.
+Dining options include (but are certainly not limited to) A Taste of Crepe, Vietnamese food at Van’s Cafe, Bistro 614 for upscale French, Go Fish for sushi and Aladdin for Mediterranean.
+There are plenty of charming bakeries as well.
 Ady Cakes has been featured on The Food Network (Cupcake Wars) and The Well Dressed Cake has French macarons in over a dozen different flavors.
-For more cupcakes and an eclectic mix of Swiss chocolates, head to Dolce de Zabala.

 Pennsylvania German Cultural Heritage Center